-Unsalted butter slowly melted just long enough to toast the milk solids, past the clarified butter stage to create a nutty, fragrant ingredient the colour of hazelnuts used in financiers, madeleines, viennoiserie and other pastries.
+Unsalted butter is melted slowly, just long enough to toast the milk solids, beyond the clarified butter stage, to create a nutty, fragrant ingredient the colour of hazelnuts; it’s used in financiers, madeleines, viennoiserie and other pastries.

 Beurre de noisette, however, is butter made out of hazelnuts.